How much is the holding deposit?

 What references will Abode wish to obtain before we can move into a property?

 We obtain a minimum of three references.
 We will ask for references from your current landlord and employer and will also run a credit check on each applicant.
 When a landlord reference cannot be provided then we will require a character reference.
-We may ask for a reference from an accountant or require a Guarantor (if applicable) at no extra cost.
+We may ask for a reference from an accountant or require a Guarantor (if applicable).

 What is the length of the tenancy?